Miss Edgar's and Miss Cramp's School

 Miss Edgar's and Miss Cramp's School (ECS) is an independent school for girls that is located in Westmount, Quebec.
 It is situated near other QAIS schools, including Selwyn House School and The Study.
 The school teaches students from Kindergarten up to Grade 11.

-The annual tuition fees for attending the school range from $19,050 to $22,160.
+The annual tuition fees for attending the school range from $24,000 to $29,300.
 The school also receives subsidies from the provincial government for middle and senior school, which means all students in those sections must have a certificate of eligibility allowing them to attend government-funded English schools in Quebec in accordance with Bill 101.
 Students without the certificate can attend the non-subsidized junior school section and qualify for the certificate after three years as long as they and any of their siblings have never previously attended a French school.
+In September of 2024, ECS officially announced it would become a fully independent school as of September 2025, and certificates of eligibility for high school students will no longer be required.

 History

 Miss Edgar's and Miss Cramp's School was founded in 1909 by Maud Edgar and Mary Cramp.
 Maud Edgar, who served as the headmistress, was the daughter of the historian and feminist Matilda Ridout Edgar and the lawyer and politician James David Edgar.

 The school has always been an all-girls school and began its life in a home on Guy Street in Downtown Montreal.
 There were 70 girls at the outset, including 15 boarders.
 The school's initial goals were to equip their pupils with a broad understanding of literature, languages, ethics, fine arts, as well as science and mathematics.
 The most novel feature of the curriculum was the organization of literature and history.

 Forty years later, the school relocated to a building on Cedar Avenue, on the slope of Mount Royal.
 By then there were approximately 150 girls attending, which included 17 boarders.
 The school continued to grow in size for another 16 years, and after observing a larger property at the corner of Mount Pleasant and Montrose Avenue in 1964, the school undertook a major fundraising campaign to make the move possible.
 The official opening took place in November 1964.
 At that point, ECS became a dedicated day school.

 Today, the school is located at 525 Mount Pleasant Avenue, the property bought in 1964.
 The school's motto is Non Nobis Sed Urbi Et Orbi, which translates from Latin to English as "not for ourselves alone, but for the city and the world".
 The school anthem was written by Isabelle Adami.